 Wildlife in Morocco is diverse and fascinating.
-The Taroudant area’s wildlife resources are phenomenal, and your enjoyment of them is greatly enhanced by the knowledge and enthusiasm of our guide, Said, who has been involved with La Maison Anglaise guest house since 1993, when he first started to help Jane with her research into wildlife conservation (which brought her to Morocco).
+Taroudant’s wildlife resources are phenomenal and your enjoyment of them is greatly enhanced by the knowledge and enthusiasm of our guide, Said.
+He has been involved with La Maison Anglaise guest house since 1993, when he helped Jane with her research into wildlife conservation (which brought her to Morocco).

 “The whole experience was wonderful and all were full of praise for the holiday and the staff and especially Said for his amazing knowledge which was shared with such humour and without overwhelming us as some guides can do.”
 Mike and Barbara Driscoll – leaders of Wildlife, Walking and Photography group, March 2016

 There are 480 bird species, 90 reptile species (50% more than in the whole of Europe!) and 3,600 recognised plant species in Morocco of which a high percentage are endemic (17%).

 There is a high concentration of endemic species in the Souss Valley, High Atlas and Anti Atlas Mountains.
 Most importantly, the Souss Valley which is a “crossroads” for flora and fauna from the Mediterranean, the Sahara, the Tropics (eg. the argan tree and Geoffrey’s ground squirrel) and montane zones.
 A tortoise unique to the region Testudo graeca soussensis named here in 2001 does not need to hibernate due to the lovely winter climate!
 There are many beautiful lizards and geckos, the latter being used in our logo as a symbol of good fortune.

-In 1991 the Souss Massa National Park, was designated as a category 5 National Park (the highest international designation).
+In 1991 the Souss Massa National Park, was designated as a category 5 status (the highest international designation).
 It is most famous for the last remaining colonies of Bald Ibis (Geronticus eremita) breeding in the wild.
 Gazelles, Oryx and Addax and the African Ostrich have been reintroduced since 1994 in the Souss Massa National Park and have bred very successfully.